bbauska/W3Cx-3of5/README.md

 <li><h4>Now, let's draw a small monster's head with rectangles</li>
 </ul>

-Now we can start having some fun... let's draw a monster's head using only rectangles:
+<p>Now we can start having some fun... let's draw a monster's head using only rectangles:</p>

 <h4>HTML</h4>